browserengineering/book/book/chrome.md

 browsers also allow you to type into the address bar to visit a new URL, if you happen to know the URL.

-Take a moment to notice the complex ritual of typing in an address:
+Take a moment to notice the complex ritual of typing in an address (see Figure 2):

 - First, you have to click on the address bar to "focus"\index{focus} on it.
 - That also selects the full address, so that it's all deleted when